Quinte Regional Minor Hockey Association

 ARTICLE 3 - OBJECTIVES

-3.01 The objective of the organization shall be to promote, encourage and foster the development of "AAA" hockey in the Quinte Regional zone.
+3.01 The objective of the organization shall be to promote, encourage and foster the development of hockey and hockey players in the Quinte Regional "AAA" zone.

 ARTICLE 4 - MEMBERSHIP

 4.01 Membership in the Association may be granted to individuals in-good-standing, for the year in which the Annual General Meeting occurs, who shall agree to abide by and comply with the policies, procedures, rules and guidelines of the Association.
 The following are the classes of members in the Association:

 (a) Active membership – include all elected or appointed Directors or Referee-in-Chief and all coaches, managers and trainers appointed for the current season and all registered players who are 18 years of age or more.
 Members in this classification will be allowed one vote per person.

 (b) Parent/Guardian Membership – include all parents and/or legal guardians of registered players, in good standing, where the registered player is under the age of eighteen (18) years.
 Each couple or custodial single parent shall have one vote per player and may attend members meetings and, by invitation, meetings of the Board and of Committees of the Association.

 (c) Honorary Lifetime Membership – granted to an individual who has rendered extraordinary and distinguished service to and have been expressly named by a duly passed resolution of the Board.
 These members have no vote but may attend members meetings and, by invitation, meetings of the Board and of Committees of the Association.